"Mr. Karate, the undefeated martial artist, was revealed as Ryo's missing

 offered more actual "new" content than the newer iterations of Street Fighter 2, SF2

-Street Fighter 2 came out in the same year as AOF2, so one could say
+Street Fighter 2, came out the same year as AOF2, so one could say

 that a lot of AOF2's